UQ-RCC/hpc-docs/guides/Basics-Globus.md

 Alternatively, you can
 * click on the FILE MANAGER icon in the left panel
-* type QRIScloud Data into the search field
+* type QRIScloud Data into the Collection field and press Enter,
+* the list of all available Globus connected UQ RDM Q type storage allocations should be presented,
-* click on the folder that belongs to you from the long list
+* select the click on the folder that belongs to you from the long list

+And another option is to enter the collection and your folder directly
+* click on the FILE MANAGER icon in the left panel,
+* type QRIScloud Data into the Collection field,
+* type /Q1234/ into the Path field and press Enter.

 ### Not working?